Tina Arena: Television

-List of some notable TV appearances Arena has made over the years.
+List of notable TV appearances Arena has made over the years.

 Film

 Awards

 Arena has won several awards, including seven ARIA Awards and the World Music Award for best-selling Australian artist, which she received in both 1996 and 2000.
 In 2009, she was awarded the Knighthood of the Order of National Merit by the President of the French Republic, Nicolas Sarkozy, for her contributions to French culture.
 She is the first Australian to have received that order of state.
 In November 2015, she was inducted into the ARIA Hall of Fame at the annual awards ceremony.